eth-easl/cachew_experiments/README.md

 ```

 As your VM should be fully set up, you do not need to make any further changes.
-Skip to [this section](#running_experiments) for details on how to run the experiments in the paper.
+Skip to [this section](#running_experiments) for details on how to run the experiments from our paper.

 ### Tearing down a VM

-Once you have completed running your experiments, make sure to stop or delete the previously created instance to reduce VM and storage costs.
+Once you have completed running your experiments, make sure to stop or delete the previously created instance to reduce the VM and storage costs.
 We provide the `./termiante.sh` script, which deletes the instance identified in the `instance.name` file, as well as its associated storage.

 ### <a name="running_experiments"/>Running Experiments